bfjesso/jesso-decompiler/README.md

 # Jesso Decompiler: A C decompiler for Windows and Linux
 The Jesso Decompiler is a tool that will generate readable C code from a compiled binary.
-The Jesso Decompiler can either read from a file, or parse a given string of bytes.
+It can either read from a file, or parse a given string of bytes.
 The command line interface for Linux will handle reading from an ELF binary, and the Windows graphical user interface will handle reading a portable executable file.
-All machine code must be x86-64 architecture, and when generating assembly output, it will be in Intel style syntax.
+All bytes must be in x86-64 machine code, and when generating assembly output, it will be in Intel style syntax.
 The GUI for Windows is made using wxWidgets (https://wxwidgets.org).

 # Installation